Understanding the 2026 meal voucher increase

 As of 1 January 2026, Belgian legislation permits employers to increase their contribution to meal vouchers from €6.91 to €8.91 - an increase of €2 per voucher.
 While this creates an opportunity to enhance employee benefits within an advantageous framework, several strategic and legal considerations require attention.

-With the 0% wage norm in effect for 2025-2026 and the planned abolishment of eco-vouchers, sport vouchers, and culture vouchers, employers need to understand how this change affects their compensation strategy and compliance obligations.
+With the 0% wage norm in effect for 2025-2026 employers need to understand how this change affects their compensation strategy and compliance obligations.

 Because meal vouchers stay exempt from social security contributions and withholding tax - provided the statutory conditions are met - the benefit reaches employees without the usual fiscal burden.